eunos-1128/QMEAN/doc/source/predicted_sequence_features.rst

   relate this prediction with a structure given consistent sequence.

   :param data:          Input data for the ACCPRO prediction.
 The
-                        required information is SEQRES, and accessibility.
+                        required information is SEQRES and accessibility.
                         Must be a dictionary with the mentioned elements as single strings with keys "seq", "acc".
                         The accessibility must be descrobed in the